imagej/imagej.github.io/_pages/news/2015-07-27-janelia-hackathon.md

 -   SCIFIO is headed in a great direction:
     -   Will integrate it better into modern, powerful software tools including ImgLib2 and [BigDataViewer](/plugins/bdv).
-    -   Big step toward breaking the limitations of [ImageJ1](/software/imagej1), in particular the 2GPix plane barrier and limited image types.
+    -   Big step toward breaking the limitations of [ImageJ 1.x](/software/imagej-1.x), in particular the 2GPix plane barrier and limited image types.
     -   Will make possible things like more transparent and rapid ability to work with multi-position and multi-angle datasets (mosaics, light sheet, etc.).
 -   Stability of [ImageJ](/software/imagej) and Fiji—and other applications built on [SciJava](/libs/scijava) components—is now easier to validate.